Botanical Name: Dracaena marginata

 This popular Dracaena house plant is easy to find.
 A few varieties are available.

 The cultivar 'Tricolor' has green-and-cream stripes on its leaves with red margins and also goes by the name Rainbow Plant.
 'Colorama' has similar coloring as 'Tricolor' with prominent red margins.

 Light: Bright, indirect light.
 Avoid direct sunlight in summer, which may cause dry, brown patches on leaves.
-Give your Dragon Tree a quarter turn every week to expose all sides to light.
+Give your Dragon Tree a quarter turn every week to expose all sides to light for even growth.

 Temperature: Normal room temperatures (65-75°F/18-24°C).
 This tropical native doesn't like cold air, which can cause its leaves to fall off.
 Keep your tree away from heat/AC vents as well as blasts from windows and doorways in the winter.